Hard to Love (Lee Brice song): Critical reception

 Billy Dukes of Taste of Country gave "Hard to Love" three and a half stars out of five, writing that "the song doesn’t come to life as easily as some others Brice has performed or written" but "Brice should have no trouble finding his way up the charts."
 Ashley Cooke of Roughstock gave the song four stars out of five, saying that "although Brice didn’t write this song, he’s done a great job at finding one that fits his sound and his style."

 Music video

 The music video was directed by Eric Welch and premiered in April 2012.
+A pop version of this song was released on April 11, 2014.